Cobb County DUI Lawyers

 The license suspension action is a civil action separate from your Cobb DUI criminal case and only deals with your license or privilege to drive in this state.
 A separate court from your Cobb DUI criminal case litigates the license suspension action.
 Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled in front of a judge from that agency.
 Typically, a hearing date is roughly 60 days from your Cobb Driving Under the Influence arrest date.
 Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-At a hearing, the OSAH judge has a minimal role in deciding to uphold a license suspension in your Cobb DUI case.
+At a hearing, the OSAH judge has a minimal role in upholding a license suspension in your Cobb County DUI case.
 The judge is bound by law to only look at certain statutory factors to determine whether those factors were met based on the evidence presented at the hearing.
 That is it.
 The judge does not look at your criminal or driver’s history.
 The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

 • Whether your Cobb DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or